ash0080/gun.doc.cn/javascript.md

 1. Make sure the data is a valid graph.
 2. Calculate the diff from the current graph using the conflict resolution rule.
-3. Merge the diff into the graph.
+3. Merge the diff into the graph for whatever data this peer is tracking.
 4. Emit the diff down the chain.
 5. Resume the put event.